 The share of renewable energy in primary energy generation has increased to 30.7%, and growth over the last five years has exceeded 9%.

-Statistically, the share of consumption is the biggest in Ida-Viru and Lääne-Viru counties due to the locations of the production units – 21.23 million tonnes (Mt) and 106,000 tonnes,2respectively, in 2018.
+Statistically, the share of oil shale consumption is the biggest in Ida-Viru and Lääne-Viru counties due to the locations of the energy and other production units – 21.23 million tonnes (Mt) and 106,000 tonnes,2respectively, in 2018.
 In 2018, 21,374 thousand tonnes of oil shale was used in Estonia for the generation of electricity, 15.7 Mt of which was used for the production of electricity, steam and hot water, 5.56 Mt for coke and purified petroleum products and 106,000 tonnes for the production of other products made from non-metal minerals.

 11.94 million tonnes of oil shale was used for the generation of electricity in 2018, 371,000 tonnes was used to produce heat and 3.4 Mt was transformed into other types of fuel.